-Choosing an LLM for AI Voice Agents
+Choosing an LLM for Voice Agents: Speed, Accuracy, Cost

 With a growing number of LLMs available - ranging from proprietary models like OpenAI’s GPT-4o and Anthropic 3.7 Sonnet to open-source alternatives such as Meta’s LLaMA 3.3 - businesses must carefully evaluate their options.
 Factors like response latency, throughput, cost per token, hosting flexibility, and functional capabilities all play a crucial role in determining the best-fit model for a given use case.